 Here in Tennessee, the demand for cybersecurity professionals continues to grow.
-According to a report released by the Tennessee Department of Labor and Workforce Development, between 2012 and 2022, information security is projected to be one of the top 20 fastest growing fields.
-In addition, in the four short years between 2010 and 2014, the total number of job postings for cybersecurity experts in Tennessee increased by 97%, according to a Burning Glass Technologies study.
+According to a report released by the Tennessee Department of Labor and Workforce Development, between 2016 and 2026, the number of information security jobs is projected to increase by nearly 40%.

 The job profiles shown below are representative of opportunities available to master’s-prepared cyber professionals.
-These job listings are provided for illustrative purposes only and are not meant to be a guarantee of employment:
+These job listings are provided for illustrative purposes only and are not meant to represent any assurance of employment: